ShichengChen/Audio-Source-Separation/readme.md

      - all the main code is in this file, you can see more comments on this file
   - vstrainTowloss.py(now I do not use this, I will continue to test this in the future)
      - see as above file except that label are instrument and voice
-  - readDataset.py
+  - trainunet.py
-    - custom dataset class inherit from pytorch
+     - use waveunet to train the model, not exact unet, biggest change in the file is use Short-time Fourier transform to deal with data
-  - readDataset2.py
+  - DatasetWaveUnet.py
-    - use h5py to speed up
+    - use librosa stft to deal with data
   - readDataset3.py
     - use h5py to speed up, read instument file and voice file
   - transformData.py